akshay2302/House-price-Prediction/README.md

 #
-Analysis and Prediction about California Housing Price
+Analysis and Prediction about California Housing Price.